Running a Session

 Sending Images to the Agent

-When you submit a prompt, any attached images that haven't been sent in a previous prompt for this session are read from disk, base64-encoded, and delivered to the agent as native ACP image content blocks alongside your text.
+When you submit a prompt, any attached images that haven't been sent in a previous prompt for this session are delivered to the agent alongside your text.
 Images already sent in a prior prompt are not re-transmitted.
 This keeps token usage predictable when images accumulate across multiple prompts.

 Text is required.
 An image-only prompt cannot be submitted — images describe what, but the agent still needs text telling it what to do with them.
 The send button stays disabled until you type a prompt (or an unsent issue provides the instructions).
 When keyframes are extracted from a video, the auto-inserted caption text satisfies this requirement.